Recovering From a Relationship With a Narcissist – Heal The Wounds Within

-As noted above, narcissists always begin relationships by being playing the part of the man/woman of your dreams.
+As noted above, narcissists always begin connections by being playing the part of the man/woman of your dreams.

-As the relationship progresses however, narcissists begin using their partners to reinforce the beliefs they have about themselves.
+As the acquaintance progresses, however, narcissists begin using you to reinforce the beliefs they have about themselves.

-While they wear down their partner’s self-esteem, narcissists subtly build up their own images in the minds of their partner.
+While they wear down the other person’s self-worth, narcissists subtly build up their own images in the minds of their partner.

 Instilling beliefs like:

 “You’ll never find anything better than me.”
 Or “You should be grateful that I’m staying with you.”

 Ideas like this, create a reluctance in partners to leave the destructive marriage which hinders the recovery.
 Why? because they stopped perceiving themselves as worthy of love.
 So they begin to see themselves as needing their narcissist closeness.